everest-engineering/lhotse/README.md

 Whether you're starting a new project or refactoring an existing one, you should consider this project if you're seeking:

  * horizontal scalability via self forming clusters with distributed command processing
- * Spring Boot features such as OAuth ready authorisation and Prometheus integration
+ * crypto-shredding support for your event log to address privacy regulations such as the GDPR
  * Axon's awesome event sourcing and [CQRS](https://martinfowler.com/bliki/CQRS.html) features
+ * deduplicating filestore abstractions for a variety of backing stores such as S3 buckets and Mongo GridFS
  * role based authorisation
- * deduplicating filestore abstractions for a variety of backing stores such as S3 buckets and Mongo GridFS
+ * Spring Boot features such as OAuth ready authorisation and Prometheus integration

 ... without the time and effort involved in starting a new project from scratch.

 The only end user functionality provided out of the box is basic support for creating organisations and users.
 The